ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 docker push nodeappsweureg.azurecr.io/examples/nodejs-example-app
 ```

-You should now be able to 'see' and listif your image  in Azure ACR
+You should now be able to 'see' and list if your image  in Azure ACR

 ```bash
 az acr show --resource-group az-nodeapps-nonprod-weu-acr-rg --name nodeappsweureg --query "id" --output tsv